Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: Introduction

-The resulting scheme is quite simple to implement, as results from a mere modification of intermediate states in the Riemann solver and source term discretization.
+The resulting scheme is quite simple to implement, since it amounts to a mere modification of intermediate states in a Riemann solver and source term discretization.
 Moreover, despite the EOS being potentially nonlinear, we highlight that the scheme itself does not feature any nonlinear iteration, except when computing the EOS itself.
-As a consequence, we wish to preserve this property when developing a high-order well-balanced extension.
-In the literature, such extensions usually require solving non-linear systems, see e.g. the non-exhaustive list~\cite{CasGalLopPar2008,Xin2014,BriXin2020,GomezBueno2021}.
-To avoid solving additional non-linear systems, we follow the procedure described in detail in~\cite{BerBulFouMbaMic2022} and used e.g. in ~\cite{MicBerClaFou2021} for the shallow water equations.
-Note that by adopting a strategy that circumvents non-linear iterative solvers in the high-order extension, the associated computational overhead is avoided.

 The paper is organized as follows.
-The next section is dedicated to the Euler equations with gravity, where the model is detailed, and its equilibrium solutions are derived.
-This section also contains the definition of the equations of state used in the numerical simulations, namely four with analytical expressions and two tabulated ones.
-Finally, the accompanying entropy inequality for ideal and general EOSs is also addressed.
-The numerical scheme is derived in \cref{sec:WBscheme}, which contains the derivation of the approximate Riemann solver.
-First, we describe the general framework of the Godunov-type finite volume scheme, and the conditions that have to be fulfilled by the associated approximate Riemann solver.
-Namely, we give a proper definition of important concepts such as consistency, well-balancedness, entropy stability and positivity A detailed derivation of all free parameters in the Riemann solver, together with a summary of the resulting numerical scheme and its properties, concludes the section. \cref{sec:NumRes} follows, containing numerical test cases, where the accuracy, well-balanced property and performance of the numerical scheme with respect to the resolution of perturbations is assessed.
-The results are obtained with the ideal gas law, three cubic EOSs, and two tabulated ones.
+The next section is dedicated to the description of the Euler equations with gravity and equilibrium solutions.
+This section also contains the definition of the equations of state used in the numerical simulations, namely four with analytical expressions based on a cubic EOS and two tabulated ones.
+The numerical scheme is then derived in \cref{sec:WBscheme}.
+First, we describe the general framework of the Godunov-type finite volume scheme, and the conditions that have to be fulfilled by the associated approximate Riemann solver are recalled from \cite{Berthon2025} and adjusted to the case of general EOS.
+Subsequently, the intermediate states of the Riemann solver are derived, as well as a compatible discretization of the gravitational source term.
+In \cref{sec:NumRes} the accuracy and performance of the numerical scheme with respect to the theoretical properties of the numerical scheme are assessed for the above-mentioned EOSs.
 Finally, \cref{sec:Conclusion} concludes this work.